Skip to main content

 • An illustration of the Stonington Harbor House lighthouse with educational words radiating outwards.
 Our graduates will use the 21st Century Skills to:

-1. Convince: Be a critical thinker, using a variety of relevant evidence to support a position or present an idea to chosen audience with clarity and
+1. Convince: Be a critical thinker, using a variety of relevant evidence to support a position or present an idea to chosen audience with clarity and confidence.
+Collaborate with others, resolve conflicts, and respect differing ideas.

 School Spirit